eslint/eslint/docs/src/rules/no-useless-assignment.md

 "Dead stores" waste processing and memory, so it is better to remove unnecessary assignments to variables.

 Also, if the author intended the variable to be used, there is likely a mistake around the dead store.
+For example,

+* you should have used a stored value but forgot to do so.
+* you made a mistake in the name of the variable to be stored.

 ## Rule Details